Held under the patronage of

 DIHAD brings together key decision-makers from leading NGOs, UN Agencies, Charity Organisations and governmental bodies, together with aid, education and construction providers from the private sector to address the needs of the people and countries affected by crises, disasters and natural calamities.

 The previous editions of DIHAD were graced by the presence of H.E.
 Mr Antonio Vitorino, Director-General of the International Organization for Migration (IOM), H.E.
-Mr. Pierre Kraehenbuhl, Commissioner-General, United Nations Relief & Works Agency for Palestine Refugees in the Near East (UNRWA); H.E.
-Ms Helle Thorning-Schmidt, CEO of Save the Children International, and former Prime Minister of Denmark; H.E.
-Ms. Helen Clark, then Administrator, United Nations Development Programme (UNDP); H.E Mr. Elhadj As Sy, Secretary General, International Federation of Red Cross and Red Crescent Societies (IFRC); H.E.
+Mr. Filippo Grandi, then Commissioner-General, United Nations Relief & Works Agency for Palestine Refugees in the Near East (UNRWA); H.E.
+Ms. Helle Thorning-Schmidt, CEO of Save the Children International, and former Prime Minister of Denmark; H.E.
+Ms. Helen Clark, then Administrator, United Nations Development Programme (UNDP); H.E Mr. Elhadj As Sy, then Secretary General, International Federation of Red Cross and Red Crescent Societies (IFRC); H.E.
 Mr. William Lacy Swing, then Director General, International Organization for Migration (IOM); H.E.
 Ms. Ertharin Cousin, then Executive Director of World Food Programme (WFP); H.E.
 Mr. Antonio Guterres, then United Nations High Commissioner for Refugees; Baroness Valerie Amos, then United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator; Sir Bob Geldoff, and many others.

 Pre-Arranged B2B Meetings